A-Letter Sayings | Common Phrase Meanings, Learn The Definitions For Sayings

 knowyourphrase.com - Common Phrases and Idioms - Meanings and Origins

-It's said that in the year 1796, the first U.S. dimes were produced for circulation.
-Hence, it would make sense for this phrase to orginate sometime after.
-This phrase looks as though it originated from sometime in the 1800s where a number of different foods were being sold for the the literal price of a dime a dozen.
-For instance, copious newspapers from that time advertised how certain kinds of food, like eggs, oranges, and peaches, were available for purchase by the dozen, and their cost was nothing more than a single dime.
+In the year 1796, the first U.S. dimes were produced for circulation.
+Thus, I think it would be reasonable to say that the origins of this phrase came sometime after, right?
+From what I can tell, it looks like this phrase originated in the 1800s where various foods were being sold by the dozen for the price of a dime.
+Several newspapers from that time, for instance, were advertising how things like eggs, oranges, or peaches, were available by the dozen, and their cost was nothing more than a single dime.
 An example of this comes from the Galveston Daily News, 1866:

 "The San Antonio Ledger says the city is well stocked with peaches at a dime a dozen."

-The earliest I could find of this idiom being used with its figurative meaning of "something that's very common" was in the early-ish 20th century.
-For example, The Northern Miner newspaper, 1931, wrote:
+The earliest quote that I could find of this idiom being used with its figurative meaning of 'something that's very common and/or considered to be of small worth' is from The Northern Miner newspaper, 1931:

 "'Carners,' the old-timer said, 'is just an overgrown clown.
 As for the others--Schaof, Baer,

 Paulino, Risko, Campolo--they're nothing but 'dime a dozen fighters.' "

 Another example of this expression being used in a figurative sense comes from the Sandusky Register, 1937: